OctopusDeploy/docs/docs/packaging-applications/build-servers/bamboo.md

 ### Octopus URL

-The `Octopus URL` field defines the URL of the Octopus Deploy Server that the package will be pushed to.
+The `Octopus URL` field defines the URL of the Octopus Server that the package will be pushed to.
 This URL must include the scheme `http:\\` or `https:\\`, and also include the port if it is not the default of `80` or `443`.

 ### API key

-The `API key` field defines the API key that is used to authenticate with the Octopus Deploy Server.
+The `API key` field defines the API key that is used to authenticate with the Octopus Server.
 See [How to create an API key](/docs/octopus-rest-api/how-to-create-an-api-key.md) for more information.

 ### Octopus CLI
 The `Octopus CLI` field references a [Bamboo capability](https://confluence.atlassian.com/bamboo/capability-289277445.html) that defines the path to the Octopus Deploy Command Line tool.